johnnyadora/johnnyadora.github.io/_posts/2020-09-10-portugal-poolhouse.md

 ![]({{site.baseurl}}/images/PortugalPoolhouse08.webp)

-And we have diver, ready to make the leap.
+And we have the diver, ready to make the leap.
 (But waiting for me to give her hair.)

 ![]({{site.baseurl}}/images/PortugalPoolhouse09.webp)